agude/agude.github.io/_drafts/2019-08-05-python_pypi_and_travis_staging.md

 This will run tests in parallel on Python 2.7, 3.7, and [Pypy3][pypy].
 Python 3.7 is [only supported on Ubuntu Xenial][supported], so we set that as the `dist`.
-I removed a bunch of version for clarity; to add move just write them in the list.
+I removed a bunch of version for clarity; to add more, just write them in the list.

 [supported]: https://docs.travis-ci.com/user/languages/python/#python-37-and-higher

-Then, we tell Travis how to set up the environment and test the code:
+Next, we tell Travis how to set up the environment and test the code:

 ```yaml
 install: